3 Tips for Successful Travel Tech UAT

 Why does it matter?

-While your TMC’s development team runs their own tests to minimize bugs and improve software efficiency, UAT is designed specifically for the client (you) and their end users (your employees) to test the platform and confirm that it works as expected.
+While your TMC’s development team runs their own tests to minimise bugs and improve software efficiency, UAT is designed specifically for the client (you) and their end users (your employees) to test the platform and confirm that it works as expected.

 Sure, you may find some bugs during this phase, but the real objective of UAT is to verify whether your employees are easily able to use the tech in a way that meets their day-to-day needs.
 UAT should also mitigate change management risks by: